My book is finally in print

 • -1

-Posted by ewv 4 years, 5 months ago in reply to this comment.
+Posted by ewv 5 years ago

 In the 1930s and 40s those years also provided living examples when she was fighting for individualist politics allied with some conservatives and exposing the Soviet Union.
 Likewise for the 70s and 80s when she was providing analysis of contemporary trends then.